+Draft (5/8/19) District Initiated

-STUDENTS F09.11 AP.21
+STUDENTS C09.11 AP.21

 School Attendance Zones/Areas - Maximum Class Size

 Request by Resident for Change in School Assignment

 Students living within the District will not be permitted to enroll in a school outside their geographic attendance zone/area if the class in which they would enroll meets or exceeds the maximum class size.
 If these students are enrolled in a class whose membership increases to exceed the maximum class size, they will be reassigned when class size permits in the school that serves his/her attendance zone.